microlam-io/microlam-lambda-quickstart/src/main/resources/archetype-resources/README.md

 mvn archetype:generate -Dfilter=io.microlam:microlam-lambda-quickstart
 ```

-###### Warning: Don't forget the ':' at the end of the command!

 ## Answer all the questions

 1. Choose the the number corresponding to 'microlam-lambda-quickstart'
 2. Choose a `groupId`, `artifactId`, `version` and `package`.
-3. Choose your `awsBucket` : this is the name of an S3 bucket where the lambda artifacts will be deployed
+3. Choose your `awsBucket` : this is the name of an S3 bucket where the lambda artifacts will be deployed (new or existing bucket)
 4. Choose your `awsProfile` : this is the name of your AWS profile
 5. Choose your `awsRegion`: this is the name of an AWS region (ex: `eu-west-1`)
 6. Choose your `lambdaName`: this is the name of your Lambda must be also suitable as the name of the Java class for the Lambda.